-82. In particular, Claimants seek the following:
+84. In particular, Claimants seek the following:

-- a) An Award of the Tribunal declaring that Respondent has breached its obligations under the TPA and investment authorization with the Claimants; - b) An Award of the Tribunal awarding compensation for damages suffered by the Claimants due to Respondent's breaches of its obligations under the TPA and investment authorization, including accrued interest, to be specified in the course of the arbitration; - c) An Award of the Tribunal for recovery of all costs and legal fees incurred by Claimant in connection with this arbitration in accordance with Article 61(2) of the Convention;
+- a) An Award of the Tribunal declaring that Respondent has breached its obligations under the TPA, investment authorization, and investment agreement with the Claimants; - b) An Award of the Tribunal awarding compensation for damages suffered by the Claimants due to Respondent's breaches of its obligations under the TPA, investment authorization, and investment agreement, including accrued interest, to be specified in the course of the arbitration: - c) An Award of the Tribunal for recovery of all costs and legal fees incurred by Claimant in connection with this arbitration in accordance with Article 61(2) of the Convention; - d) An Award of the Tribunal for payment of interest on any monetary award from the date of the award until the date of final payment, at the applicable rate of interest as may be determined by the Tribunal; and - e) Any other relief that the Tribunal may deem appropriate.

-^{25.} Case concerning the Factory at Chorzow, Judgment No. 13, September 13, 1928, PCIJ Ser.
+^{26.} Case concerning the Factory at Chorzow, Judgment No. 13, September 13, 1928, PCIJ Ser.
 A. No. 17 at p.
 47, included as Exhibit CLA-6.